The Good, the Bad, and the Ugly in His Needs, Her Needs

 Domestic support is not merely an emotional need.
 It is also labor.
 It is childcare, dishes, laundry, groceries, schedules, school forms, appointments, meals, sick days, birthdays, and the thousand invisible tasks that keep a family functioning.

 So when a husband’s affair is explained partly through his wife’s alleged failure to create the right home environment, the wife is burdened twice.
 First she carries the domestic load.
-Then she is invited to carry interpretive responsibility for his betrayal.
+Then she is invited to carry responsibility for his betrayal unless she does every one of those things well.
+Exhausted women may hear “you must be perfect in every way, or he’s justified in cheating.”

 We need marriage books that refuse to treat serious breaches—affairs, porn use, lying, addiction—as ordinary marital rifts.
 Major betrayals must be named as betrayals before restoration is possible.
 The offender must admit the depth of the hurt, make a repair plan, and follow through before trust can be rebuilt.